Insight Selling – The Complete Guide to Start Using Data To Invoke Change

 3. Poorly executed presentations

-No one wants to sit through a boring, static, and endless slide filled meeting – it’s just not engaging.
+No one wants to sit through a boring, static, and endless slide-filled meeting – it’s just not engaging.
 So ensure you have the customer engaged and involved in discussions and sharing of ideas.
+Captivate your audience with real stories that show your product in action.
+When you share how others overcame challenges and succeeded, your clients can see themselves in those stories.

 4. Not embracing the role of change agent

 Insight selling directly involves pushing your buyer out of their comfort zone.
-Therefore, logically, you need to inspire them to do this with a change agent attitude.
+Therefore, logically, you must inspire them to do this with a change agent attitude.
 Why would anyone buy from a seller who wasn’t confident in their solution and thoughts?

 Ready to Sell With Insights and Authority?